webaverse/docs/docs/dev-guides/2-creating-an-xrpk.md

 **Note**: This guide assumes you have read the [XRPackage Overview](./1-xrpackage-overview.md) or are familiar with what an XRPackage is.

-If you're unfamiliar with WebXR, check out our quick [overview of WebXR](./6-webxr-overview.md)!

 ## Prerequisites

 - Familiarity with the command line
-- NodeJS and NPM installed and available on PATH.
-See the <a href="https://docs.npmjs.com/downloading-and-installing-node-js-and-npm" target="_blank" rel="noopener noreferrer">NPMJS guide on installing Node</a> for setup instructions
+- NodeJS and NPM installed

 ## Install XRPackage